 Conclusion: Talkspace psychiatry wins, if you have an existing prescription

 In this case, we feel that Talkspace has the edge over BetterHelp if you have existing prescription needs.
 You won’t be able to get prescriptions via BetterHelp.

 However, if you don’t have an existing prescription, or are unsure if you need one, then BetterHelp is still your best first step to take, based on our testing.
-At BetterHelp, you can enjoy a full week for free, in which you can begin to determine with a therapist (even a psychiatrist) whether medication might be valuable for you.
+At BetterHelp, you have the best path to determine with a therapist whether psychiatric attention might be valuable for you.
 This saves you money at the outset, while allowing you to take what you’ve learned and seek full psychiatric attention at Talkspace or a different provider.

 And in the process, you might just discover the value of talk therapy at BetterHelp, which we believe can be of great benefit whether or not you need ongoing prescription management elsewhere.

 At Innerbody Research, we customize our evaluation criteria depending on the type and nature of the health-related service.
 For health-related products and services, we have five areas that we use for our evaluations, including:

 Quality: How well does the company deliver its core service(s) and product(s) to the customer?
 For testing services, does the company adhere to the latest and most advanced testing technologies and achieve a very high degree of accuracy?
 For non-testing telehealth services, is the quality of the service and/or product high enough that we would recommend it to loved ones without hesitation?
 If not, why not?